leochlon/pythea/DOCUMENTATION.md

 - All keyword arguments with value `None` are ignored.
 - Extra keyword arguments are passed through into the JSON body unchanged.

+Response shape: `/api/unified-answer` returns a minimal response shape with `status` ("answered" or "abstained"), optional `answer` (when answered), and `reason_code`.
+A richer shape with fields like `decision`/`picked` may be available via a separate route depending on your service configuration.

 Branch controls (closed‑book guard):

 ```python